lorenwest/robot-disco/README.md

 Discovery Protocol
 ------------------
-(tbd - like the awkward conversation you'd hear when two robots meet each other at a roller disco)
+(tbd - like the awkward conversation you'd hear when two robots meet at a roller disco)